g-orgo/bot-messagecatcher/README.md

 };

 ```

+For this command i bind "volume_percent" value from the reponse we get using [getMyCurrentPlaybackState](https://developer.spotify.com/documentation/web-api/reference/player/get-information-about-the-users-current-playback/) function in a variable called "volumePorcent" and from this i bend the flow as the requested.
+As long as you don't want to use all commands by request&reponse lines you'll search for they syntax at [Lin Michael repository](https://github.com/thelinmichael/spotify-web-api-node#more-examples) and study the context of it in [API endpoint reference](https://developer.spotify.com/documentation/web-api/reference/)

 ## 3.0 THE END

 Well, i didn't a lot of features in this bot since the idea behind of it was show my API knowledge.
-This 376 lines of text in Readme and **(231+71)** that composes MesssagecatcherBOT are finished.
+This **(231+71)** lines of code that composes MesssagecatcherBOT are finished.
 Peace!